-In aquatic invertebrate studies, cladocerans have emerged as one of the more sensitive invertebrates but incidences of GBT were relatively low at environmentally relevant TDG conditions in the Snake and Columbia rivers.
-Studies have reported successful emergences for several species at high TDG levels (Nebeker et al. 1981) and low incidences of GBT collected in the Columbia River (Schrank et al. 1997).
+(Nebeker et al. 1981) and low incidences of GBT collected in the Columbia River (Schrank et al. 1997).
 Nebeker et al. (1981) concluded that all insects were more tolerant to TDG than fish.

-Alternative 4: Removal of the 115% Forebay Criterion and Change to a 125% Tailrace Criterion while Implementing Flexible Spill Operations with a Sunset Date of July 1, 2021
+Alternative 4: Removal of the 115% Forebay Criterion and Change to a 125% Tailrace Criterion while Implementing Flexible Spill Operations with a Sunset Date of June 20, 2021

 Description: Selecting this alternative, TDG criteria on the Snake and Columbia rivers during the spring spill season would include a tailrace criterion of 125% calculated as an average of the two highest hourly TDG measures in a calendar day.
-Additionally, this alternative would limit the application of the 125% criterion to be applied approximately 16 hours a day and would require a return to the more stringent forebay and tailrace 12-hour average criteria for approximately 8 hours a day.
-This would be consistent with daily flexible spill operations until July 1, 2021.
+This alternative would limit the application of the 125% tailrace criterion to approximately 16 hours a day and would require a return to lower 2014 BiOp spill levels for approximately 8 hours a day.
+This would be consistent with daily flexible spill operations until June 20, 2021.